AndelaOSP/art-dashboard/docs/best_practices/conventions.md

 - This principle can be applied by either using a _higher order component or the render prop_.
 - The recommended method between the two is the use of a `render` prop.
 Therefore, if you find yourself having a high-level component depending on a low-level component, then `render prop` will come in handy.

-Look at this example to see how the principles have been applied.
-TODO: Add link to the example section
+Look at [the example](#example-application-of-the-solid-principles) to see how the principles have been applied.

 ---
 ## Other Conventions
 ### Limit props being passed to child component
-- For sanity purposes as well as maintaining readability and comprehension of the code, ensure that you pass a maximum of 8 props to a component in the render method.
+For sanity purposes as well as maintaining readability and comprehension of the code, ensure that you pass a maximum of 8 props to a component in the render method.
 For example:
 ```jsx
 render() {
   <Fragment>